top of page

 In 2002 the business started afresh with PIC repopulating the herd after an intense clean down.
 Under Andy Brown's management the unit was extremely successful for over 15 years supplying PIC genetics across Europe and into the UK.

-In 2017 the farm took a new direction deciding to join Genesus, a Canadian breeding company.
-This meant a high health herd was flown in from Canada to initially stock the unit in September 2017 with the first litters being born in 2018.
-Fresh investment meant new Growing and Finishing accommodation was added which allowed for increased efficiency on the Unit.
+In 2024 the farm took a new direction deciding to join Rattlerow, a Suffolk based family breeding company.
+This meant a new high health herd was brought in during 2024 with the first litters being born later in 2024.
+Fresh investment meant new Weaner facilities being added to the Growing and Finishing accommodation which has allowed for increased efficiency on the farm.

 With the return of Charlie Thompson in 2018 the farm took on new challenges with investment into Electronic Identification (EID) technology and new feeding techniques.
 The new technology automated identity capture and allowed for increased accuracy, efficiency of handling and safety for staff and pigs.

-The on farm team work hard to deliver the Genesus breeding program and continue the advancement of genetics to further improve productivity, health and welfare.
+The on farm team work hard to deliver the Rattlerow breeding program and continue the advancement of genetics to further improve productivity, health and welfare.

 Novel ideas and applications are continually investigated to improve the health and welfare of the pigs on farm.
 A tie up with Ten Pin Bowling UK in 2018 led to the farm recycling some disused bowling balls.
 The pigs on farm can always be seen playing with these in their pens.